elte-nlp/elte-nlp-course/lecture_source/nlp_11-ir.md

 ## Optimization and scaling
 \large
-Term-based Boolean search dominant for decades, efforts went into:
+Term-based Boolean search was dominant for decades.
+Efforts went into:

 - compressing inverted index
 - dealing with frequent index updates